juhoinkinen/Annif-wiki/Backward-compatibility-between-Annif-releases.md

 # REST API method calls

-The REST API already includes a version number prefix (currently `/v1/`) so it is expected that **any backwards incompatible changes require incrementing that version prefix**. support for the old API version is removed, **a new major release of Annif must be made**.
+The REST API already includes a version number prefix (currently `/v1/`) so it is expected that **any backwards incompatible changes require incrementing that version prefix**.
+If support for the old API version is removed, **a new major release of Annif must be made**.

 Defining a breaking change for the REST API is out of scope for the discussion on Annif version numbers.
 For identifying the difference of two OpenAPI specifications the [openapi-diff](https://github.com/OpenAPITools/openapi-diff) tool can be used.